 The changes that Microsoft made in Windows 10 have greatly helped to enable UEM.
 Microsoft has built in and documented more powerful device management protocols and moved some features from complicated group policies to a more standalone MDM-style policy management.
 And, with their runaway success of Azure-based services such as Office365, they’ve unbolted the Windows desktop from a behind-the-firewall LAN environment and made it more mobile-friendly.
 All of this has helped UEM vendors to narrow the management and technology gap between Windows and other mobile operating systems.

 At the same time, mobile operating systems are moving toward enterprise-friendly management tools.
-Samsung’s latest Knox SDK, used by UEM vendors to manage Samsung phones, contains new and extended controls for firewalls, VPNs, encryption and secure boot — all basic components needed in an enterprise-wide client management system.
+Samsung’s latest Knox SDK, used by UEM vendors to manage Samsung phones, contains new and extended controls for firewalls, virtual private networks (VPNs), encryption and secure boot — all basic components needed in an enterprise-wide client management system.